-3.28 Where the Progression and Award Board is satisfied that the candidate has demonstrated achievement in over half of the credit for the final stage and, but for illness or other valid cause would have successfully completed their programme, it may exceptionally recommend an Aegrotat Award.
+3.28 Where the School Board of Examiners is satisfied that the candidate has demonstrated achievement in over half of the credit for the final stage and, but for illness or other valid cause would have successfully completed their programme, it may exceptionally grant an Aegrotat Award.
 Such an award is made without classification or distinction and only at the candidate's request.